A digital nomad gear guide and packing list. Minimalist travel, packing tips and reviews on travel bags and backpacks, clothing and gear.

 Click here for a list of book recommendations.

 There are many different headphone types to consider such as wireless, in-ear, on-ear, over-ear and noise cancelling.
 Beware that some headphones leak sound and therefore aren’t appropriate in all settings.
-Headphones to consider include: Bose Noise Cancelling Headphones 700, Bose QuietComfort 35 II, Sony WH-1000XM3, Grado SR80e, Apple AirPods Pro, Shure SE425 and Bang & Olufsen Beoplay H3.
+Headphones to consider include: Bose Noise Cancelling Headphones 700, Bose QuietComfort 35 II, Sony WH-1000XM3, Grado SR80e, Apple AirPods Pro, Shure SE425 and Bang and Olufsen Beoplay H3.

 You may need an adapter plug to charge your electronics when you travel abroad.
 An adapter plug makes it possible for you to plug your device into different types of power outlets.
 Note, an adapter plug doesn’t convert electrical output current and voltage.
 Check your device’s label to determine if you also need a voltage converter.